 - Cancer: Since no two cancer diagnoses are exactly alike, our maxillofacial surgical team works with patients to determine the ideal cancer treatment for them.
 This may include freezing, excision surgery, or another treatment modality.
-Surgery is often performed in conjuction with our medical colleagues to provide comprehensive care and reconstruction to restore form and function
+Surgery is often performed in conjunction with our medical colleagues to provide comprehensive care and reconstruction to restore form and function

 - Cleft lip and cleft palate issues: These are most often faced by young children.
-In many cases, our team treats cleft lips and/or palates on children in conjuction with the craniofacial team consisting of multiple dental and medical specialists.
+In many cases, our team treats cleft lips and/or palates on children in conjunction with the craniofacial team consisting of multiple dental and medical specialists.

 - Facial infections: In cases of severe facial infections, multiple spaces can be involved which may spread and affect airway.
 Our surgeons can drain infections and remove source which often involves hospitalization.